zspitz/activex-js-helpers/README.md

 ```
 # Usage

-This library uses on a number of ES5 array methods.
+This library relies on a number of ES5 array methods.
 The necessary shims are available in `shims.js`, in the absence of another shim library.